lightningfastcomputing/ThorFork-Mining-Game/README.md

 # Mining-Game
-Terrain Destruction Game using SDL, written in C++
+Terrain Destruction Game using SDL2, written in C++